eknery/Practicum_projects/README.md

 # practicum projects

-This repository holds my projects during the Data-Scientist training program from Practicum.
+This repository holds my projects completed during the Practicum's Data Scientist training programs.
+The projects are as follows:

 Project | Description | Language | Libraries
 ------- | ----------- | -------- | ---------